mariomui/obsidianmd-templates/staged/wip/wip--viewfn-to-recall-hot-key.md

 ---
-tags: wip
+tags: _wip
 ---

 # -

+## About

-This [[Partial-dataview,vis-Noteshippo,]] is designed to provide a list ot hotkey/shortcuts of used by  [[inbox-list-of-plugins,b.t.-ObsidianMD-app,etc|_list-of-obsidianMD-plugins]].
+This [[Partial-dataview,vis-Noteshippo,]] is designed to provide a list ot hotkey/shortcuts of used by  [[inbox-list-of-plugins,bt.-ObsidianMD-app,etc|_list-of-obsidianMD-plugins]].

-- [ ] Refactor code to use the improved  transclusion parameter design rather than by user prompt.
+- [ ] Refactor code to use the improved  transclusion parameter design rather than by user prompt. #_todo/to-code/upon-codelet

 # =

+- !
+Transclusion has not been implemented
+  - 🤔 so far this is a macro.

 ```dataviewjs
 const keyToSymbolMap = {